 According to Swedish law, it is unreasonable for a first-hand contract holder to profit from renting out his/her apartment second-hand.
 This means that the second-hand tenant should pay the same amount in rent as the first-hand tenant.

 For a fully furnished apartment it is possible to add a 10-15 % increase on the monthly rent.

-Should the rent exceed these limits it is possible for the second-hand tenant to apply to Hyresnämnden (the rental tribunal) for a judgement.
+Should the rent exceed these limits, it is possible for the second-hand tenant to apply for a judgement from Hyresnämnden (the rental tribunal).
 Should Hyresnämnden find the rent too high, the first-hand tenant (you) might be forced to pay back the excess amount payed.